 But I see people who seem to think pollution takes a vacation for the summer.
-Take as an example this netizen on Zhihu who asks how to store a purifier for the summer when it’s not needed.
+Take as an example this Zhihu user who asked how to store a purifier for the summer when it’s not needed.

 What The Data Says

-The bad news: But “better” is still far from “safe.”
-Beijing’s average is still 3 times above the World Health Organization’s 24-hour limit (25 micrograms) and 9 times the annual limit (10 micrograms)!
+The bad news: “Better” is still far from “safe.”
+Beijing’s average is still 3 times above the World Health Organization’s 24-hour limit (25 micrograms) and 9 times the annual limit (10 micrograms).

 The Midsummer Bump